Pankajbawane/NetworkSpectator/README.md

 - **Filters and Search**
   - Filter requests by status codes and HTTP methods
-  - Locate specific requests by URL using search
+  - Find specific requests by URL using search
-  - Combine filters for precise request searching

 - **Export logs in multiple formats**